liamhyde02/365Spring24SQLQuest/APISpec.md

 ### 3.3 Character completes quest - `/quests/{char_id}/{quest_id}` (DELETE)

 Remove an entry from the questing table and give the character rewards.
-Note: This may need to be split into removing the questing entry, adding the gold reward, and adding the item reward
+Note: This will be removing the questing entry, adding the gold reward, and adding the item reward this must be done atomically, so I don't think we can separate this into 3 separate API calls

 **Response**: